chemerisuk/better-dom/README.md

 * [better-form-validation](https://github.com/chemerisuk/better-form-validation) - Form validation polyfill
 * [better-prettydate](https://github.com/chemerisuk/better-prettydate) - Enhances time element to update text in realtime
 * [better-ajaxify](https://github.com/chemerisuk/better-ajaxify) - Ajax websites engine

+## Notes about old IEs
+For IE8-9 support you have to incude conditional comment above into head.
+The excellent __html5shiv__ library is used to fix lack of support of new HTML5 elements in legacy browsers and htc file is used for implementing live extensions support.

+#### Verify content-type header
+HTC behaviors have to serve up with a content-type header of "text/x-component", otherwise IE will simply ignore the behavior.
+Many web servers are preconfigured to serve the correct content-type, but others are not.

+    AddType text/x-component .htc

+#### Same domain limitation
+IE requires that the HTC behavior file must be in the same domain as the HTML page which uses it.
+If you try to load the behavior from a different domain, you will get an "Access Denied" error.

 ## Browser support
 * Chrome